angu-software/basic-multiplication/CDPipeline/dev_stage/Simplified Pipeline thoughs.md

 ## Notes

-* cancel running ACC tests if a new dev test is started
+* Cancel running ACC tests if a new dev test is started